line-git/line/README.md

 ```

 The script runs `line` using the input cards in the folder
-`check/test/`.
+`check/cards/`.
 Log files are generated and stored in the
-`check/test/log/` folder.
+`check/cards/log/` folder.

-### More tests

-Further tests will be made available soon.
-At present, these files have
-not been included in this repository because the DE matrices and the
-validation files used to verify the correctness of intermediate
-calculation results require significant storage space.
-To address this,
-a separate Git repository will be created to host these files.
-Users
-will be able to download the repository and integrate it as a Git
-submodule into their local setup.
-Stay tuned for updates on this
-resource.

 ## Usage